RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-openshift-crdb.md

 **Note**: Routes should have unique hostnames across a Kubernetes cluster.

-## Steps for creating a CRDB deployment with Service Broker:
+## Steps for creating a CRDB deployment with Service Broker

-Create a cluster using the REC custom resource, with a Service Broker deployment as covered in [Getting Started with Kubernetes and Openshift]({{< relref "/rs/getting-started/k8s-openshift.md" >}}), while noting the following:
+Before you create a CRDB deployment with Service Broker, you must create a cluster using the REC custom resource, with a Service Broker deployment as covered in [Getting Started with Kubernetes and Openshift]({{< relref "/rs/getting-started/k8s-openshift.md" >}}), while noting the following:

-1. Make sure you use the latest versions of the deployment files available on GitHub
+1. Make sure you use the latest versions of the deployment files available on GitHub.

-2. Deploy nodes with at least 6GB of RAM in order to accommodate the CRDB plan's 5GB database size
+1. Deploy nodes with at least 6GB of RAM in order to accommodate the CRDB plan's 5GB database size.

-3. Make sure you follow the instructions to deploy the Redis Enterprise Service Broker
+1. Make sure you follow the instructions to deploy the Redis Enterprise Service Broker.

 The peerClusters section in the spec is used for creating a CRDB with the Service Broker.